 Check the best deals on Family Friendly Hotels in Wisconsin

+Madison is a great inclusion when planning Wisconsin trips for kids.
 Wisconsin’s Capital is filled with activities for families.
-Don’t miss the children’s museum, a trip to the Capitol, the Arboretum, the University and of course the infamous Kosher-style Ella’s Deli.
+Don’t miss the children’s museum, a trip to the Capitol, the Arboretum, and the University.
 Our favorite is a stop at the Bloom Bake Shop; all baked goods are made from organic and local ingredients with many offerings that are gluten free/vegan.
 The Madison website keeps an up-to-date list of year-round events from farmer markets and festivals to Ironman competitions and soccer tournaments.

 Check for the best prices on Family Friendly Hotels in Wisconsin